simjbaum/StatisticInferenceAssignment1/Assignment1Part1.md

 ![](Assignment1Part1_files/figure-markdown_github/unnamed-chunk-3-1.png)

 The data we generated follows a approximate normal standard distribution as shown by the histogram and the density indicated by the red line overlaying the data.
-Further, the red and the black line indicating the theoretical mean (red) and the mean of the simulated data (black) are almost overlaying.
+Further, the red and the black line indicating the theoretical mean (red) and the mean of the simulated data (black).
+Both are almost similar indicating that the 1000 simulations are sufficient to create a good approximation to the theoretical mean.

 statistical comparison between the theoretical and the simulated values
 -----------------------------------------------------------------------